Peter Wilmshurst: Bawa-Garba Case

-In light of the Hadiza Bawa-Garba case, Dr Peter Wilmshurst has referred himself to the GMC and asked the regulatory body to both remove himself from the register and scrutinise his medical practice.
+In light of the Hadiza Bawa-Garba case, Wilmshurst referred himself to the GMC and asked the regulatory body to both remove himself from the register and scrutinise his medical practice.
 This is because of concerns felt by British medical practitioners with the GMC's outcome and appeal (successfully won) against Bawa-Garba.
 Multiple parties have been concerned about the outcome of this hearing, as well as the repercussions on current medical practice.

 Libel reform

 Wilmshurst's experience, along with British Chiropractic Association v Singh, have been cited as catalysts for the UK's libel reform campaign, leading to the Defamation Act 2013.